fastify/fastify-vite/README.md

 With configuration functions hooking into every step of the setup process, you can easily implement advanced automation for a number of scenarios.

 For example, collecting a Next-like `getServerSideProps()` function from every route component and registering an associated payload API endpoint for every route through `createRoute()`.
-In fact, this is one of many others examples planned to demonstrate **`fastify-vite`**'s power.
+In fact, this is one of many examples planned to demonstrate **`fastify-vite`**'s power.

 ## License